Joako360/osm2city/doc/manual/parameters.rst

 A lot of processing is dependent on land-use information (see e.g. :ref:`Land-use Handling <chapter-howto-land-use-label>` and :ref:`Land-use Parameters <chapter-parameters-landuse-label>`).
 For a short explanation of the process used see :ref:`Generate Would-Be Buildings <chapter-howto-generate-would-be-buildings-label>`.

-In rural and periphery settlement areas an attempt is made to have the same terrace houses or apartment buildings along both sides of a way
+In rural and periphery settlement areas an attempt is made to have the same terrace houses or apartment buildings along both sides of a way.

+The first set of parameters determines the overall placement heuristics:

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example